embedded-iota/iota-iot-network-protocol/README.md

 ###### Seed Node Gossip

-Every Seed Node MUST request the Seed Node Gossip on a regular base from the other Seed Nodes.
+Every Seed Node MUST request the Seed Node Gossip in an interval from the other Seed Nodes.
 It SHOULD do it every x seconds.
-The node which requests the newest Seed Node Gossip selects a random Seed Node Neighbor.
+The Node which requests the newest Seed Node Gossip selects a random Seed Node Neighbor.
 This Seed Node Neighbor SHOULD respond to this request.
 If it does not respond to this request, SHOULD be marked as DEAD.
 The Seed Node Gossip Response MUST contain the following information: